HiDefTextiles/HiDefKnits/README.md

 in any way.
 It also means that the source code is openly available so others can contribute to and audit it.

-Given the nature of how many of past knitwear software solutions is currently obsolete in terms of hardware and software requirements and rarely updated, we believe that creating a solution that is FOSS will benefit future users.
+Given the nature of how many of past knitwear software solutions have either discontinued development or are rarely updated, and are therefore become obsolete in terms of hardware and software requirements.
+We believe that creating a solution that is FOSS will benefit future users.
 Therefore even if we decide to not support the solution any longer by cutting updates or no longer releasing patches, the knowledge gained by the project will not be lost and could be picked up by other knit-programmers-enthusiasts in future.